justinpearson/smile-machine/README.md

 ![](Images/smile-machine.001.jpg)

 1. **Important:** You need to `ssh` into the Raspberry Pis in order to start the `smile-machine.rb` program, so you need to know their IP addresses (they will attempt to use hostnames `smilemachinered` and `smilemachineblue` but `ping smilemachinered` didn't work for me).
-Upon bootup, the Raspberry Pis attempt to join the network and request an IP address over DHCP.
-If the wireless network password has changed or you don't know the RPis' IP addresses, you should plug in a monitor and keyboard before powering the Pis so you can give them the wireless network password and figure out which IP address they've been given.
+Upon bootup, the Raspberry Pis attempt to join **the "@Guest" wireless network** and request an IP address over DHCP.
+If the **@Guest** wireless network password has changed or you don't know the RPis' IP addresses, you should plug in a monitor and keyboard before powering the Pis so you can give them the wireless network password and figure out which IP address they've been given.
 Over HDMI, the Pi presents a console at boot; use `startx` to get a graphical environment, then click the network icon in the upper-right.

+    - **Warning**: The plastic case prevents the mini-HDMI connector from going all the way in.
+So, unfortunately, if you need to plug in mini-HDMI, you must (carefully) open the case and pry out the Raspberry Pi.
+Be very careful not to strain the camera's ribbon cable.

+    - Also, there is only 1 micro-USB port that can be used for data (the other micro-USB port is for power).
+So it is hard to plug in both a keyboard and a mouse.
+One solution is to use one of those Apple keyboards that you can plug a mouse into.

+    - Because the Raspberry Pis join the @Guest network, the laptop that you are ssh'ing from also needs to be on the @Guest network!

 2. Plug in the micro-USB cable to the power port of the RPi.